Whether you think you can or think you can’t you’re right. – Henry Ford

 Keeping your back straight is a fundamental key to all dribbling styles.
-Be careful not to hunch your back over the ball or to bend backwards unnecessarily.
+Be careful not to hunch your back over the ball or to bend backward unnecessarily.
 This dribble should be relaxed and controlled.
-For that reason it is called the Control Dribble.
+For that reason, it is called the Control Dribble.

 Keep Feet and Shoulders Square to Defender